decea89/GameDataBalancingWorkbench/README.md

 - [ ] JSON, Markdown and SARIF reports
 - [ ] Import helpers for design spreadsheets
 - [ ] Animation/visual feedback for edits and validation changes

-## Non-goals

-BalanceForge is not intended to:

-- Be a complete game engine or Unity/Unreal editor replacement.
-- Decide what constitutes good balance automatically.
-- Modify game data silently.
-- Introduce database, AI, plugin or network infrastructure before it solves a demonstrated product need.

 ## License